 What is a Doula

-Throughout history, women have been assisting other women during pregnancy and labor.
+Throughout history, doulas have been assisting birthing people during pregnancy and labor.
 A doula provides very important non-medical support.
 The doula’s role should be defined uniquely to meet their client’s needs, and their goals for their birth.
-Doulas provide information through evidence based resources, emotional support for both the mother and her team, and physical support including various positions suggestions, encouraging movement, massage and counter pressure.
+Doulas provide information through evidence based resources, emotional support for both the laboring person and her team, and physical support including various positions suggestions, encouraging movement, massage and counter pressure.

 Benefits of a Doula

-The quality of emotional care women receive during labor is vital to the connections made with the mother and her baby after birth.
+The quality of emotional people receive during labor is vital to the connections made with the parent and baby after birth.
 This support has shown to increase bonding, overall satisfaction and improve breastfeeding outcomes.
 Additionally, providing labor support enhances the partner’s or support team’s role with the birth experience.

 Research is continuing to validate continuous labor support in the form of a doula.
 The American Congress of Obstetrics and Gynecology (ACOG) and Society for Maternal and Fetal Medicine included the following statement in their article, Safe Prevention of the Primary Cesarean Delivery (2014).